 To add a new SLA rule:

 Front's rules library contains templates which you can use to create SLA rules.
-Click Add from library to access the rules library, then within the rules library, go to the SLA section, and click Create SLA.
+Click the Rule library tab to access the rules library, then within the rules library, click to the Categories filter, and select SLA.

 To edit an existing SLA rule: